ANZ Share Investing account review

 What support and information is available with ANZ Share Investing?

-You have a number of educational resources to assist making trades.
+You have a number of educational resources to assist you in making trades.
 The ANZ Share Investing online Help Centre provides online video demonstrations and written instructions about how to trade different products.

 How do I apply for an ANZ Share Investing account?

 Trading with ANZ can be done in 4 easy steps:

 - Open an account.

 - Research what you want to buy.